 In 2009, the first WTF Para-Taekwondo World Championships were held in Baku, Azerbaijan and have now become a permanent fixture of the WTF Calendar.

-Australian Taekwondo has established a national Para-Taekwondo Committee to specifically cater for members with disabilities, and we are also engaging with like-minded national sports organisations to be part of a national framework in support of disabled athletes and officials being included in our programs.
+Australian Taekwondo has established a national Para-Taekwondo Committee to specifically cater for members with impairments, and we are also engaging with like-minded national sports organisations to be part of a national framework in support of athletes with an impairment and officials being included in our programs.

 Para Taekwondo Kyorugi Competition

 Para Taekwondo competitions are included in most Australian state competitions, at a national level in the Australian Open Championships and the National Championships.
-Regionally they are included in the Oceania Championships, internationally the WTF's Para Taekwondo World Championships.
-2020 will see the inaugural inclusion of Taekwondo in the Paralympics to be held in Tokyo, Japan.
+Regionally they are included in the Oceania Championships and internationally in the WTF's Para Taekwondo World Championships.
+2020 will see the inaugural inclusion of Para-Taekwondo (K43 and K44 classes) in the Paralympics to be held in Tokyo, Japan.

-The WTF has developed Standing Procedures for conducting the World Para-Taekwondo Championships, and a system to categorise the competition into various disability classifications.
+The WTF has developed Standing Procedures for conducting the World Para-Taekwondo Championships, and a classification system to categorise the competition into various impairment classifications.
 These are (click to enlarge):

 Where To Get Help

-Clubs or Programs with para athletes, Athletes With a Disability (AWAD) or deaf athletes who are interested in national or international Taekwondo competition should contact Ben Exton at email@example.com
+Clubs or Programs with para athletes who are interested in national or international Taekwondo competition should contact Ben Exton at firstname.lastname@example.org

 Any athlete wishing to compete in the World Para Taekwondo Championships must ensure that they meet eligibility and classification requirements as outlined by the World Taekwondo Federation.
-To confirm eligibility please complete the WTF Para-Taekwondo Classification Screening Form and email it to email@example.com
+To confirm eligibility please complete the WTF Para-Taekwondo Classification Screening Form and contact firstname.lastname@example.org to register interest.
+Once confirmed the form can then be emailed it to email@example.com